Chung Jin-suk (politician): Entry to the National Assembly

 Prior to the 2000 election, Chung was brought into the Alliance of Liberal Democrats (ALDE) in 1999.
 He became the Special Adviser to the then Honorary Chairman of the ALDE and the Prime Minister Kim Jong-pil on 16 September 1999.
 From this time, he had been risen as the potential candidate for Gongju-Yeongi, which was also his father's former constituency.
 As his father was not seeking the bid, Chung won preselection for Gongju-Yeongi.
 However, Kim Goh-sung, the then MP for Yeongi who lost ALDE preselection, quit the party and joined the newly formed minor New Korea Party of Hope (NKPH).
 Amid the 10-cornered fight, Chung barely elected to the National Assembly with approximately 25.2%; this made him as the winner with the lowest votes.

 The ruling DJP Alliance consisted of the Millennium Democratic Party (MDP) and the Alliance of Liberal Democrats (ALDE) narrowly lost to the main opposition Grand National Party (GNP) amid internal conflicts between the ruling coalition.
 For the ALDE, the party only secured 17 seats that was 3 seats fall short of the minimum requirement to form a parliamentary group.
 Initially, the party was willing to ease the requirement from 20 to 10 seats, but instead, the MDP sent 3 seats to the ALDE, which was controversial till the Deputy Chairman Kang Chang-hee opposed the decision, but was expelled from the party in the end.
 As the party's future was seemed unclear, Chung urged the party to ensure its own identity, including reconcile with the MDP.
-Despite of his effort, the DJP Alliance finally broke up on 3 September 2001 after the ALDE voted in favour of a motion of no-confidence against the Minister of Unification Lim Dong-won.
+Despite his effort, the DJP Alliance finally broke up on 3 September 2001 after the ALDE voted in favour of a motion of no-confidence against the Minister of Unification Lim Dong-won.
 Following the collapse of the DJP Alliance, Chung was appointed Spokesperson of the ALDE on 12 October.

 In 2004, the National Assembly voted for the impeachment of Roh Moo-hyun following his remarks that supporting the then de facto ruling Uri Party.
 Despite the strong boycott of the Uri Party, 193 MPs from the 3 oppositions (GNP, MDP and ALDE) voted in favour of the impeachment, and Chung was one of them (only Lee Nak-yon and Kim Chong-hoh voted against).
 The event, however, provoked a widespread anger among the people, which let the Uri Party to win the majority (152 out of 300 seats) at the 2004 election.
 The ALDE only secured 4 seats; Chung also lost his seat to Oh Si-deok.
 Nevertheless, he had an opportunity to return as Oh's election was annulled on 27 January 2005.
 He subsequently withdrew from the ALDE and ran as an independent candidate for Gongju-Yeongi at the by-elections on 30 April.
 He defeated the Uri candidate Lee Byung-ryung with a margin of 4,630 votes.